openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

        a column graph with the grade achieved for each assignment.

 The chart on the **Progress** page includes y-axis labels for the grade ranges defined for the course.
-In this example, Pass is set to 60%, so at the end of the course, learners with a grade of 0.60 or higher can receive certificates.
+In this example, Pass is set to 60%.
+At the end of the course, learners with a grade of 0.60 or higher can receive certificates.

 .. note:: Learner scores on the **Progress** page are a snapshot of the scores that were calculated when learners submitted answers to the problems.
 It is